 I discovered the power of life coaching in 2002 and what I loved about it, is that the 2 main doctrines are self-awareness and self-responsibility.
 It starts with building self-esteem and confidence and builds into personal empowerment and self responsibility.

 We started using coaching techniques with children and young people with wonderful results.
-We also discovered that they weren’t emotionally mature enough to stay resourceful in a challenging environment, so logically we focussed on changing the family dynamic.
+We also discovered that they weren’t emotionally mature enough to stay resourceful in a challenging environment, so logically we focussed on changing the 2 groups most influential, families and schools.

 Perhaps the biggest challenge is that you have to want a different result badly enough to step out of your comfort zone, I believe that 95% of people won’t take that step?
 It’s not an intervention that’s done to you, it’s a collaboration where we work together, and it will fundamentally transform your life, if you choose!